 Ariel Bustamante

-Ariel Bustamante (she/her/hers) is a former Liberty Hill Leader to Watch and American Bar Association Panelist with more than a decade of experience working with social justice non-profits including GSA Network, Liberty Hill Foundation, the ACLU of Southern California, and now the RISE Program/Children, Youth, & Family Services at the Los Angeles LGBT Center.
+Ariel Bustamante (she/her/hers & they/them/theirs) is a former Liberty Hill Leader to Watch and American Bar Association Panelist with over 15 years of experience working with non-profits including GSA Network, Liberty Hill Foundation, the ACLU of Southern California, and now the Los Angeles LGBT Center.
 She attended Green Mountain College, an environmental liberal arts college in the small, rural village of Poultney, Vermont and self-designed her area of study: inequality and oppression studies.
 As a certified HIV testing and prevention counselor, she worked to increase awareness and access to resources in the small town.
 For more than six years, using an intersectional model, she worked to support the leadership development of youth activists and community organizers.
-As an equity and compliance expert, she has trained thousands of adults in the education sector, service providers, and others across the country at conferences, on panels, and through on-site consultation.
+As an equity and compliance expert, she has trained thousands of adults in the education sector, service providers, and others across the country.
+Their lived experience with systems and background as a multiracial, Chiricahua Apache queer, femme on unceded Tongva and Chumash lands deeply informs their work.

 Ariel Bustamante